Dodecahedrane/DevOpsNotes/Cloud/Azure/Creating Azure Blob Storage and Add Image to Test App Home Page Severed From The Blob Storage.md

 ## Prerequisites

+Need the NodeJS VM from [[Deploying Test Application]], database does not need to work.

-Install Azure CLI and Login
+Install Azure CLI (on NodeJS VM) and Login

 ```bash
 curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash